 Before receiving NUCALA, tell your healthcare provider about all of your medical conditions, including if you:

 are taking oral or inhaled corticosteroid medicines.
-Do not stop taking your other asthma medicines, including your corticosteroid medicines, unless instructed by your healthcare provider because this may cause other symptoms to come back.
+Do not stop taking your other medicines, including your corticosteroid medicines, unless instructed by your healthcare provider because this may cause other symptoms to come back.

 have a parasitic (helminth) infection.